ESL Speaking

 At the beginning of each section, the person will say who is talking and what they are talking about.
 This is very important.
 Pay attention to it!

-For example, if the people are talking about a new shopping mall, you might recall vocabulary such as: stores, shops, food court, money, credit card, shopaholic, etc. This will help you during the listening portion as you’ll already have these things in your mind.
+For example, if people are talking about a new shopping mall, you might recall vocabulary such as: stores, shops, food court, money, credit card, shopaholic, etc. This will help you during the listening portion as you’ll already have these things in your mind.

 ALWAYS Look at the Questions First